 Context is everything.

 Have you ever misunderstood a situation because you did not know the big picture?
-It seems like with media today, even more misunderstandings and harms are done by quotes, statements or sound bytes which are taken out of context.
-Even verses from the Bible itself have been used for great acts of evil when they were removed from their context.
+It seems to happen frequently in the media today.
+Misunderstandings happen and harm is done when quotes, statements, or sound bytes are taken out of context.
+Even verses from the Bible have been used for great acts of evil when they were removed from the original context.

 There is also the danger of living a life that is out of context.
-You were not meant to float independently through this life as a short sound byte, out of sync and out of context with the greater story that God is authoring in His word.
-The Bible has a theme to its grand narrative that we can navigate our lives by.
-We can align our lives with the context of His story – if we know the theme.
+You were not meant to float independently through this life as a short sound byte, out of sync and out of context with the greater story God is authoring in His word.
+The Bible has a theme to its grand narrative and we can align our lives with the context of God’s story—if we take time to understand the theme.

 Fill the Earth